Part V

 Remember the Fundamental Attribution Error.

-Each chapter is an invitation to look beneath the surface of behavior and to pause.
+Look beneath the surface of behavior and pause.

-Compassion and discernment begin here: not with reflexive judgment, but with a curious inquiry into the state of this living, sensing body.
+Compassion and discernment begin with a curious inquiry into the state of this living, sensing body.